-Let's be clear: it's not an adventure, huh.
-All tourists worthy of the name make the ride to Phi Phi Leh (tourists of which we are obviously part, my girlfriend of travel and me, which we totally assume during this Thai mini-stay of 2011).
+Let's get one thing straight: this isn't an "adventure," is it?
+All tourists worthy of the name do the walk in Phi Phi Leh (tourists of which we are obviously a part, my traveling girlfriend and I, which we fully assume during this mini Thai trip in 2011).

 The excursion is not an expedition.
 In short or long version, in speedboat or long-tail boat, chartered or private, in the morning or afternoon, it is sold by all agencies, all hotels and guesthouses of the island ...